flokamp/employee-tracker/README.md

 To install this application, you'll need Git and Node.js installed on your computer.
 From the command line:

-1. Clone this repository: `git@github.com:flokamp/note-taker-2.git`
+1. Clone this repository: `git@github.com:flokamp/employee-tracker.git`
 2. Go to the root directory and install dependencies: `npm install`

+## Usage

+To run this application,
+1. Enter `node server` in the command line
+2. Select a prompt to view or update the database

 ## License